 This project is to build 15 latrines in the community.

 The community will choose the beneficiaries of the latrines from among the 63 families most in need.
-This will be based on current latrine access, number of children, and number of elderly men and women in the household.
+This will be based on current latrine access, the number of children, and a number of elderly men and women in the household.

 Each latrine will be 1.5 meters by 1.5 meters by 2 meters deep.
 The cover will be built by pouring concrete into a mold.
 The steel-reinforced cover will have handles making it possible to move to a new hole if necessary.